reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 This will create the correct formatting for a Sphinx table.
 Once this is completed, copy the list into the rst documentation.

+LISA: should I create an example to link to?

 Sphinx modules